lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/ExplorationParameters_doc.rst

 .. autoclass:: ExplorationParameters

+    :param \*args: either another instance of this class or empty

     Contains information about the `exploration parameters` and provides facilities to read them and change them.

+    An instance of this class can be either initilized automatically (no arguments provided to the constructor) or from another instance (passed as a single constructor parameter).
-The constructor does not take any arguments and automatically initilizes the parameters with the default values (see `molpher.core.ExplorationParameters` for details).
+    If the class is initilized automatically (no parameters passed to the constructor), the `exploration parameters` are set to the default values (see the description of `molpher.core.ExplorationParameters` for an overview of default parameters).

     .. automethod:: getSourceMol

         Returns the `source molecule`.

+        .. seealso:: `molpher.core.ExplorationParameters.ExplorationParameters.source`

         :return: `MolpherMol` instance representing the current `source molecule`
         :rtype: `MolpherMol`